kirstinkoepnick/The-seasonality-of-QBO-peaks-and-ENSO-QBO-interaction/README.md

 # The seasonality of QBO peaks and ENSO-QBO interaction
-Data availability for "The seasonality of QBO peaks and ENSO-QBO interaction"
+Data availability for "The seasonality of QBO peaks and ENSO-QBO interaction", Koepnick et al. submitted to AGU GRL.

 ## Abstract